 In May 2025, the State of Michigan released an update to its Domestic Action Plan (DAP) for combatting harmful algal blooms in western Lake Erie.

-The DAP contains measures to reduce the phosphorus loading into the Western Lake Erie Basin that drives algal blooms.
-Our goal is to achieve a sustained 40 percent over a baseline measurement taken in 2008.
-The Michigan Departments of Agriculture and Rural Development (MDARD); Environment, Great Lakes and Energy (EGLE); and Natural Resources (DNR) review and revise the DAP every five years based on progress and changing needs in the region.
-The DAP was originally created in 2018.
+The DAP contains measures to reduce the phosphorus loading into the WLEB that drives algal blooms.
+The goal is to achieve a sustained 40 percent reduction over a baseline measurement taken in 2008.
+The Michigan Departments of Agriculture and Rural Development (MDARD); Environment, Great Lakes, and Energy (EGLE); and Natural Resources (DNR) review and revise the DAP approximately every five years based on progress and changing needs in the region.
+The DAP was originally created in 2018 following adoption of the targets in 2016 set through the Great Lakes Water Quality Agreement.

-The departments also created the Adaptative Management Plan (AMP), which is a companion document to the DAP.
-The AMP is a management tool used to evaluate the projects outlined in the DAP and update those projects as needed to meet water quality goals.
+The departments also created the 2021 Adaptative Management Plan (AMP), which is a companion document to the DAP.
+The AMP is a management tool used to evaluate the success of the projects outlined in the DAP and update those projects as needed to meet water quality goals.

 Quick Links